DANIALSEYEDI/pacman/README.md

 Pacman Game Project

-Description
+Overview

-This is an exciting implementation of the classic Pacman game written in C. The project includes the core game logic, menu system, and map rendering, providing a nostalgic gaming experience.
-Developed as a personal project, it showcases programming skills in C with a focus on game development basics.
+Welcome to the Pacman Game Project, a modern take on the classic arcade game, developed in C with a focus on performance and user experience.
+Released on June 29, 2025, this project showcases advanced game development techniques and provides an immersive gaming environment.

 Features